botlabs-gg/yagpdb-docs-v2/content/reference/custom_interactions.md

 ### Creating Modals

-Modals are created, either as an `sdict` or using `cmodal`.
+Modals can be created as either an `sdict` or a `cmodal`.
 After being created they are subsequently sent with `sendModal`.
 Sending a modal is a *response* to an interaction, meaning it can only be sent once after a user clicks a button or uses a select menu.
 You cannot send a modal as a response to a user submitting a modal.